 Text in the photo captions includes the following:

 "Positive four-wheel drive, 14 tire options and an eight-inch ground clearance make almost any terrain your roadway.
 Minimum front and rear overhang permits passage through gullies and ditches not ordinarily traversed.
-Direct-action shocks keep the wheels in traction and the CJ-3B on course even over the roughest ground.

 "Several fabric top options, and metal cab too.
 Choose from open top, half top, full top or convertible, plus several metal cab electives.